History of the Jews in Kolkata: Early history

 During the British rule in India, Kolkata was a thriving metropolis, the capital of British India and the commercial hub of India.
 It attracted numerous trading communities including the Jews.
-The first recorded Jewish immigrant to Kolkata was Shalom Aharon Obadiah Cohen, who arrived in Kolkata in 1798.
+The first recorded Jewish immigrant to Kolkata was Shalom Obadiah Cohen, who arrived in Kolkata in 1798.
 Cohen was born in Aleppo in present-day Syria in 1762.
 He arrived in Surat in the year 1792 and established himself as a trader before moving to Kolkata.
 In 1805, his nephew Moses Simon Duek Ha Cohen arrived in Kolkata.
 He married his eldest daughter Lunah.
 In the early nineteenth century the Baghdadi Jews began to settle in large numbers in Kolkata, thus outnumbering the Jews from Aleppo.

 The community grew rapidly, in terms of both size and prestige, as Jews from Iraq fled the persecution of the rule Dawud Pasha (1817–1831) in what was then a province of the Ottoman Empire, including many of the most illustrious families of Baghdad.
 The Iraqi Jews, mostly from Baghdad, soon outnumbered the original settlers from Aleppo.
 By the end of the nineteenth century the Kolkata community numbered some 1,800 people.